lkalabric/bepipred/README.md

 $ chmod +x *.sh
 $ cd ~

 - Together with the scripts there are one protein QUERY file (antigen-iedb.fasta) and two SUBSJECT files (M73218.HEV-1.Burma.nt.fasta and M73218.HEV-1.Burma.aa.fasta) for demonstration.
-Let´s create directories and copy them accordingly:
+Let´s create directories and copy them accordingly:<p>
-$ mkdir -p ~/data/QUERY/
+$ mkdir -p ~/data/QUERY/<p>
-$ cp ~/repos/bioinfo/antigens-iedb.fasta ~/data/QUERY/
+$ cp ~/repos/bioinfo/antigens-iedb.fasta ~/data/QUERY/<p>
-$ mkdir -p ~/data/REFSEQ/HEV/
+$ mkdir -p ~/data/REFSEQ/HEV/<p>
-$ cp ~/repos/bioinfo/M* ~/data/REFSEQ/HEV/
+$ cp ~/repos/bioinfo/M* ~/data/REFSEQ/HEV/<p>

-- Test if they are in your PATH by typing:
+- Test if they are in your PATH by typing:<p>
-$ fasta2blastdb.sh
+$ fasta2blastdb.sh<p>
 Note: If you do not see any output in the terminal execute export PATH=$PATH:${HOME}/bin or export PATH=$PATH:${HOME}/scripts according to the place you saved the files in your terminal.

-- Run the scripts to search prot queries in a nucl balstdb using tblastn:
+- Run the scripts to search prot queries in a nucl balstdb using tblastn:<p>
-$ fasta2blastdb.sh ~/data/REFSEQ/HEV/M73218.HEV-1.Burma.nt.fasta data/HEVnt_DB nucl
+$ fasta2blastdb.sh ~/data/REFSEQ/HEV/M73218.HEV-1.Burma.nt.fasta data/HEVnt_DB nucl<p>
-$ blastanything.sh ~/data/QUERY/antigens-iedb.fasta ~/data/HEVnt_DB/ tblastn
+$ blastanything.sh ~/data/QUERY/antigens-iedb.fasta ~/data/HEVnt_DB/ tblastn<p>

-- Run the scripts to search prot queries in a prot balstdb using tblastn:
+- Run the scripts to search prot queries in a prot balstdb using tblastn:<p>
-$ fasta2blastdb.sh ~/data/REFSEQ/HEV/M73218.HEV-1.Burma.aa.fasta data/HEVaa_DB prot
+$ fasta2blastdb.sh ~/data/REFSEQ/HEV/M73218.HEV-1.Burma.aa.fasta data/HEVaa_DB prot<p>
 $ blastanything.sh ~/data/QUERY/antigens-iedb.fasta ~/data/HEVaa_DB/ blastp